Blog/Tesamorelin vs Sermorelin vs Ipamorelin

 Tesamorelin vs sermorelin vs ipamorelin three-way GH peptide comparison

-You have three growth hormone peptides on the table and need to pick one.
+Tesamorelin, sermorelin, and ipamorelin are three growth hormone peptides that work through different mechanisms: tesamorelin and sermorelin are GHRH analogs that bind the GHRH receptor on the pituitary, while ipamorelin is a selective ghrelin receptor agonist.
 Tesamorelin is the only FDA-approved option, proven to reduce visceral fat by 18% in Phase III trials.
-Sermorelin most closely mimics natural GH pulses with a 10-20 minute half-life.
-Ipamorelin is the cleanest secretagogue ever documented, releasing GH without affecting cortisol, prolactin, or appetite at any tested dose (Stanley et al., JAMA, 2014; Walker et al., 2006; Raun et al., Endocrinology, 1998).
+Sermorelin most closely mimics natural GH pulses (half-life 10-20 min).
+Ipamorelin is the cleanest secretagogue documented, releasing GH without affecting cortisol, prolactin, or appetite at any tested dose (Stanley et al., JAMA, 2014; Walker et al., 2006; Raun et al., Endocrinology, 1998).
+The best choice depends on your primary goal.

 ParameterTesamorelinSermorelinIpamorelin